We love to use coconut coir as the main ingredient of our microgreen growing media.

 For a brick with a density of 0.022 pounds/ cubic inch, we recommend 1.4 liters of water per pound of compressed coir.

-To estimate how much you should use for other blocks, find your brick's density and divide it by 0.022.
-Then multiple that value by 1.4 to find out how many liters of water you need to add per pound of your brick.
+To estimate how much you should use for other blocks, find your brick’s density and divide it by 0.022.
+Then multiply that value by 1.4 to determine how many liters of water you need to add per pound of your brick.

 More Articles on Using Coir with Additives